Postal Facts - U.S. Postal Service

 In 1993, the Smithsonian's National Postal Museum opened.
 This museum is dedicated to the preservation, study and presentation of postal history and philately.

-Located in Maryland, the Bolger Center is a premier leadership development and conference center servicing both Postal Service and external clients.
+Located in Maryland, the William F. Bolger Center is a premier leadership development and conference center servicing both Postal Service and external clients.

 It is the only hotel in the country featuring an on-site Smithsonian Institution exhibit.